jason-the-data-scientist/jason-the-data-scientist.github.io/index.md

 # About

-Data scientist with over 4 years of experience using machine learning tools, implementing statistical models, communicating results to make data-driven decisions
+Data scientist with over 4 years of experience using machine learning tools, implementing statistical models, and communicating results to make data-driven decisions

 # Resume
-**## Experience**
+## Experience
 * Data Scientist - Allstate (June 2022-Present)
   * Research and development of models for quality assurance of auto claims processes
   * Contributed to an auto claims project that had a projected savings of $5M+ a year